jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Accessing.md

 [shinyapps.io](https://www.shinyapps.io/), which imposes limitations on the number of concurrent users of the site and the total hours of active use of the site.
-Consequently, you might find that the site is not always available (especially towards the end of the month).
-If you intend to use the calculator extensively, please follow the steps below in order to install it on your own computer.
+Consequently, you might find that the site is not always available---especially towards the end of the month.
+If you intend to use the calculator extensively, please install it on your own computer by following the steps below.

 #### Access through RStudio

-In order to run the effect size calculator on your own computer, you will need to install two pieces of software (R and RStudio), both of which are open-source and freely available.
+To run the effect size calculator on your own computer, you will need to install two pieces of software (R and RStudio), both of which are open-source and freely available.
 You will then need to follow several further steps to configure that software.
 The installation is